scala/docs.scala-lang/_overviews/contributors/index.md

 Finally, a simple solution for publishing the documentation online consists in using the [GitHub Pages](https://pages.github.com/) service, which is automatically available for each GitHub repository.
-The [sbt-ghpages](https://github.com/sbt/sbt-ghpages) plugin can automatically upload a sbt-site to GitHub Pages.
+The [sbt-ghpages](https://github.com/sbt/sbt-ghpages) plugin can automatically upload an sbt-site to GitHub Pages.

 ### Create the Documentation Site